earthlab/firedpy/README.md

 A Python Command Line Interface for classifying fire events from the Collection 6 MODIS Burned Area Product.

 This package uses a space-time window to classify individual burn detections from late 2001 to near-present into discrete events and return both a data table and shapefiles of these events.
 The user is able to specify the spatial and temporal parameters of the window, as well as the area of interest using either a shapefile or a list of MODIS Sinusoidal Projection tile IDs.
 Any area from the world may be selected.
 However, in the current version, memory constraints may limit the extent available for a single model run.
-This version is calibrated to handle the Conitiguous United States (CONUS) on a machine with 16 GB of RAM, though work is underway to move more processing to disk for larger areas.
+This version is calibrated to handle the Contiguous United States (CONUS) on a machine with 16 GB of RAM, though work is underway to move more processing to disk for larger areas.
 Shapefiles include full- and daily-level event polygons, providing a representation of both final and expanding event perimeters.

 ## Installation